suienzan/Twitter-Reading-Dark/README.md

 2. Change twitter display setting: More - Display - Background to `Dim`.

 3. (Optional) It's hard to hide twitter topic using userstyle.
-Try [aspen / NoMoreTwitterInterests](https://openuserjs.org/scripts/aspen/NoMoreTwitterInterests) if you don't like twitter topic.
+Try the following ublock rules `https://raw.githubusercontent.com/suienzan/Twitter-Reading-Dark/main/ublock-rules` if you don't like twitter topic.